pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 $ pachctl create branch data@master --head staging
 ```

-Notice that you don't need to re-specify the trigger when you call `create
+Notice that you don't need to respecify the trigger when you call `create
 branch` to change the head.
 If you do want to clear the trigger delete the
 branch and recreate it.